 The 3D cloud geometry reconstruction method described in this work is able to produce an accurate set of reference points on the observed surface of clouds.
-This has been verified by comparison to nadir pointing active remote sensingin the nadir perspective.
+This has been verified by comparison to nadir pointing active remote sensing.
 Using data from the observation of a stratiform cloud field, we could verify that no significant systematic errors are introduced by looking in off-nadir directions.
 Even for sunglint conditions cloud top heights can be derived: as clouds move through the image while the sunglint stays relatively stable, we can choose to observe clouds when they are in unobstructed parts of the sensor.
 Because of the wide field-of-view of the sensor, there are always viewing directions to each cloud which are not affected by the sunglint.

-As a visible contrast suited for point matching is a central requirement of the method, it is able to provide position positional information at many but not every point all points of a cloud.
+As a visible contrast suited for point matching is a central requirement of the method, it is able to provide positional information at many but not all points of a cloud.
 Especially flat cloud tops can show very little contrast and are hard to analyse using our method.
 In future, we will integrate other position datasets like the distance measurement technique using O_2A -absorption as described by Zinner et al. (2018) which is expected to work best in these situations.
-In
+In combining multiple datasets, the low bias and angular variability of the stereo method can even help to improve uncertainties of other methods.